Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/lightrig/setlighttype/_index.md

 ---
 title: setLightType
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/lightrig/setlighttype/
+url: /php-java/aspose.slides/lightrig/setlighttype/
 ---

-## setLightType(int value)  function
+## setLightType(int value)  method

  Represents a preset light right that can be applied to a shape.
  The light rig represents a group of lights oriented in a specific way relative to a 3D scene.
  Read/write  LightRigPresetType.

+### Returns
+void

 ---